-This article first appeared in the journal of the Institute of Electrical Engineers in April 1996.
+This article first appeared in The Journal Of The Institute of Electrical Engineers in April 1996.
 It appears on this site courtesy of its author.
 Fred Duthie, a Strathclyde University-educated Aberdonian who researched Forbes’ life during a career with Morganite Incorporated, of Dunn, North Carolina USA.
-Morganite utilizes Forbes’ carbon brush innovations to this day.
-During the course of his research, Duthie became so enthusiastic that he styled his own moustache like that worn by his subject so that he could lecture on Forbes’ life in character (he is pictured in this guise below).
+Morganite utilizes Forbes’ carbon-brush innovations to this day.
+During the course of his research, Duthie became so enthusiastic that he styled his own moustache like that worn by his subject so that he could lecture on Forbes’ life in character (he is pictured in this guise to the right).
 Today he lives in retirement in the USA.
 Messages sent to him addressed to this site will be forwarded.

 The year of 1985 was particularly significant in that it was the 100th anniversary of two major inventions.
 In 1885 Gottlieb Daimier and Karl Benz separately produced vehicles driven by gasoline internal combustion engines.
 In the same year, the first patent on the application of carbon as a current collector for rotating electrical machines was granted to George Forbes.

-George Forbes received very little publicity and minimal financial reward for this epoch making innovation.
+George Forbes received very little publicity and minimal financial reward for this epoch-making innovation.
 The carbon brush was only one of his many significant contributions to physics and education.
-Forbes had no interest in commercializing his ideas and unfortunately did nothing to record his life’s work for posterity, preferring instead to preserve the writings and books of his father.
+Forbes had no interest in commercialising his ideas and unfortunately did nothing to record his life’s work for posterity, preferring instead to preserve the writings and books of his father.

 This paper attempts to re-create ‘flesh on the bones’ of George Forbes and review historical developments in brush design and materials.